Homemade Vanilla Extract with Vanilla Extract Labels

 Just like a fine wine, homemade vanilla extract needs time to age and brew; developing it’s rich, intense flavor we’ve all grown to love, nothing “plain” about it!
+This post was original posted in 2017, but has been updated for a better user experience.

 Looking for other cost saving, but beautiful DIY ideas?
 Try this Bourbon Vanilla Extract, Lemon & Peppermint Antibacterial Hand Scrub or Pumpkin Spice Mix or How to Make Brown Sugar!

-What is an Extract?
+What is an extract?

 - Vanilla extract is an infusion of vanilla bean pods in quality, food-grade spirits.